 The response towards Toyota’s release of the 2020 Supra has seemed to be a let down to the die hard fans.
 The response to the beloved tuner car of the past 20+ years is important for a few profound reasons.
 Whether it be the likeness of the BMW Z4 in mind, body and soul, or just the fact that the spirit of the Supra seems to have evaded them entirely- We understand the heartbreak.
 This got us to thinking, if Toyota didn’t want to reproduce the 2JZ, why not go with what the tuner and performance world has been calling the “German 2JZ” for years and use the N54 instead of the new B58?
 We have lots of questions, but we won’t squander on them.
 Instead we’ve analyzed the Toyota Supra Engine and compared another three top-notch motors that could’ve done the new Supra some justice.

 Furthermore, the N54 debuted in 2006 in the 335i model of the E90/E91/E92/E93 3 Series range.
 It debuted as a twin-turbo 3.0-liter inline-six making 340 horsepower at the crank and almost 332 ft/lbs of torque.
 While the 300 horsepower peaks at 5800 rpm, the torque remains at 295 ft/lbs, from 1300 to 5000 rpm.
-The N54 has been hailed as the “German 2JZ” because of its likeness in power and most notably its popularity for performance modifications and tuning.
+The N54 is the “German 2JZ” because of its likeness in power and most notably its popularity for performance modifications and tuning.
 It is still on a system that will allow modifications and tuning, unlike its current predecessor the B58.

 The B58 engine makes 335 horsepower at 5,000 rpm and 365 ft/lbs of torque at 1,600 rpm.
 The B58 comes out of the 2020 BMW Z4 which will get the 382 hp version of the engine.
 This makes the same 365 ft/lbs of torque, and at a cheaper price than the new Supra.
 Just a fun fact.
 The B58 currently comes with an automatic 8 speed transmission, which makes swapping a manual gearbox in the new Supra a difficult and expensive task.